Updated on July 28, 2022

 Not very environmentally friendly

 Microfiber sheets are not a renewable resource, nor are they biodegradable.
 Nylon and polyester are made from petrochemicals and are not very environmentally friendly.
 There are some other microfibers that are renewable, such as Prolene which is made of polypropylene, but this material is not used in bedding.
-If you’re keen on living a greener lifestyle, you may think twice about getting microfiber sheets.
+If you’re keen on living a greener lifestyle, you may think twice about getting synthetic fabric.

 Microfiber also contributes to water pollution.
 Every time you wash microfiber sheets, or any other clothes made of microfibers for that matter, some tiny fibers become loose.
 They make their way to your local wastewater treatment plant and the fibers themselves are so small that the filters do not catch them.
 Eventually, the fibers end up in our oceans.
 They’re not biodegradable, so they stick around and often fish end up eating them.